MuhammedBuyukkinaci/My-Docker-Notes/README.md

 - Alpine Linux is a minimal Linux distribution that contains everything necessary to boot a kernel and initiate a session.

+10) [wenight/funbox](https://hub.docker.com/r/wernight/funbox) is a docker image that prompts funny things on Terminal.